fuwa-org/fuwa/README.md

 # 不和 (fuwa)

-不和 (fuwa) is a small Discord API wrapper made as a kind of experiment and learning experience.
+不和 (fuwa, meaning "discord" or "disagreement") is a small Discord API wrapper made as a kind of experiment and learning experience.
 Originally written in JavaScript, it is now being re-written in [TypeScript](https://typescriptlang.org).

 **Note**: This library is not published to the [npm](https://npmjs.com) [registry](https://registry.npmjs.com), yet.
 It is planned to publish it once basic functionality is implemented.